sisap-challenges/sisap-challenges.github.io/2026/evaluation.md

 **Step 4 — Trigger evaluation in the TIRA UI**

 Navigate to the task page, click *Submit → Code Submissions*, select your submission, choose a dataset and hardware configuration.
-The organizers will handle execution on all datasets once your submission looks correct.
-During code submission, TIRA only runs small workloads.
+The organizers handled execution on all datasets once a submission looked correct.
+During code submission, TIRA only ran small workloads.
 These are available in the baseline mentioned below.

 ---